aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-json/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL or parameters.
-- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Authentication failed or no credentials provided.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The specified source file is not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining conversion data.
+- **500 Server Error**: An error occurred while obtaining conversion data from the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Cloud-Native Conversion**: Conversion of local files directly in the cloud, eliminating the need to store them there.
+- **Cloud-Native Conversion**: Directly convert local files in the cloud without needing to store them there.
-- **Reduced Cloud Resource Burden**: No need to upload files to the cloud, saving cloud storage space.
+- **Reduced Cloud Resource Burden**: Avoid uploading files to save cloud storage space while processing.
-- **Simplified Workflow**: Convert local spreadsheets to the json format directly through cloud services, without intermediate steps.
+- **Simplified Workflow**: Convert local spreadsheets to JSON format seamlessly through cloud services, eliminating unnecessary intermediate steps.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToJson) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertTableToJson) provides a publicly accessible programming interface, enabling REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK accelerates development by managing low-level details, allowing you to concentrate on your project tasks.
+For a complete list of Aspose.Cells Cloud SDKs, please check the [GitHub repository](https://github.com/aspose-cells-cloud).

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs: